sdbg/sdbg/README.md

-# SDBG - Eclipse debugger for GWT SuperDevMode (and for JavaScript with Sourcemaps in general)
+# Eclipse debugger for GWT SuperDevMode

+*(and for JavaScript with Sourcemaps in general)*

 This is an Eclipse plugin designed to expose IDE debugging support for compiled JavaScript applications using [Sourcemaps](http://www.html5rocks.com/en/tutorials/developertools/sourcemaps/).

 The primary target is to support debugging of [GWT](http://gwtproject.org) apps running in [SuperDevMode](http://www.gwtproject.org/articles/superdevmode.html), but the plugin core is language-agnostic and can support other compile-to-JavaScript languages in future.